-^{} Excludes all fee
+^{} Excludes all fees

-To initiate the refund process, the students must submit a Refund Request Form.
-The form must be submitted to Virginia International University.
-Students may download the form from our website or obtain a hard copy of the form from the Accounting Office.
+To initiate the withdrawal process, the student must submit an Institutional Withdrawal Form to Virginia International University.
+Students may download the form from our website or obtain a hard copy from the Registrar's Office or the Office of International Student Services.

 The official withdrawal date, for the purpose of a refund calculation, will be the last date on which the student was recorded present for a class.
-If no payment was made, or if the student was participating in a payment plan and the payments are insufficient to cover the student's obligations according to the schedule above, the University will send the students a bill for the difference.
+If no payment was made, or if the student was participating in a payment plan and the payments are insufficient to cover the student's obligation according to the schedule above, then the university will send the student a bill for the difference.
 If the student's financial obligation is not fulfilled, VIU is authorized to do the following until the monies owed are paid:

-- a) Withhold the release of the student's academic records or any information based upon the records. - b) Withhold the issue of the student's transcripts. - c) If the student's account remains delinquent, VIU reserves the right to terminate enrollment and cancel F-1 visas of international students.
-Late tuition payments are subject to financial penalties.
+a) Withhold the release of the student's academic records or any information based upon the records

+- b) Withhold the issue of the student's transcripts - c) If the student's account remains delinquent, VIU reserves the right to terminate enrollment - d) Late tuition payments are subject to financial penalties.